Brian T. Fitzpatrick

-Brian Timothy Fitzpatrick (born May 9, 1975) is an American academic and lawyer.
+Brian Timothy Fitzpatrick (born May 9, 1975) is an American legal scholar.
 Fitzpatrick is known for his unorthodox advocacy of class action lawsuits from a conservative point of view, and is the author of a book on the subject, The Conservative Case for Class Actions (University of Chicago Press, 2019).

 Education

-Fitzpatrick received a Bachelor of Science in 1997 from the University of Notre Dame where he was the first runner up to Valedictorian.
-He received the Fay Diploma for the highest combined average for three years in his class at Harvard Law School in 2000.
+Fitzpatrick graduated second in his class from the University of Notre Dame with a Bachelor of Science, summa cum laude, in chemical engineering in 1997.
+He then attended Harvard Law School, where he became an editor of the Harvard Law Review and the Harvard Journal of Law & Public Policy, and graduated with a Juris Doctor (J.D.), magna cum laude, in 2000.
+As a law student, he was awarded the Fay Diploma for having the highest combined grade point average in the class.

 Career

 Fitzpatrick joined Vanderbilt University Law School in 2007 after spending time as a John M. Olin Fellow at the New York University School of Law.
 He has clerked for Judge Diarmuid O'Scannlain of the United States Court of Appeals for the Ninth Circuit and Associate Justice Antonin Scalia of the Supreme Court of the United States.
 Between his time as a clerk and professor, Fitzpatrick worked as an associate in Sidley Austin's Washington, D.C. office and as Special Counsel for Supreme Court Nominations to Senator John Cornyn.
 He teaches several courses at Vanderbilt, including Federal Courts, Civil Procedure, Complex Litigation, and a seminar on textualism and originalism.